-3. The schools concur that the new moon is confirmed if sighted, as observed in this tradition of the
+3. The schools concur that the new moon is confirmed if sighted, as observed in this tradition of the Prophet (S) ('Fast on seeing the new moon and stop fasting on seeing it').

-Prophet (s):

-('Fast on seeing the new moon and stop fasting on seeing it').

 They differ regarding the other methods of confirming it.

-- The Imamis observe: It is confirmed for both Ramadan and Shawwal by tawatur (i.e. the testimony of a sufficiently large number of people whose conspiring over a false claim is impossible), and by the testimony of two 'adil men, irrespective of whether the sky is clear or cloudy and regardless of whether they belong to the same or two different nearby towns, provided their descriptions of the new moon are not contradictory.
-The evidence of women, children, fasiq men and those of unknown character is not acceptable. - The Hanafis differentiate between the new moons of Ramadan and Shawwal; they state: The new moon of Ramadan is confirmed by the testimony of a single man and a single woman, provided they are Muslim, sane and 'adil.
+The Imamis observe: It is confirmed for both Ramadan and Shawwal by tawatur (i.e. the testimony of a sufficiently large number of people whose conspiring over a false claim is impossible), and by the testimony of two just men, irrespective of whether the sky is clear or cloudy and regardless of whether they belong to the same or two different nearby towns, provided their descriptions of the new moon are not contradictory.
+The evidence of children, fasiq men and those of unknown character is not acceptable.

+The Hanafis differentiate between the new moons of Ramadan and Shawwal; they state: The new moon of Ramadan is confirmed by the testimony of a single man and a single woman, provided they are Muslim, sane and 'adil (just).
 The Shawwal new moon is not confirmed except by the testimony of two men or a man and two women.

 This is when the sky is not clear.
-But if the sky is clear-and there is no difference in this respect between the new moon of Ramadan and Shawwal-it is not confirmed except by the testimony of a considerable number of persons whose reports result in certainty. - In the opinion of the Shafi'is, the new moon of Ramadan and Shawwalis confirmed by the testimony of a single witnesss provided he is Muslim, sane, and 'adil.
-The sky's being clear or cloudy makes no difference in this regard. - According to the Malikis, the new moon of Ramadan and Shawwalis not confirmed except by the testimony of two 'adil men, irrespective of the sky's being cloudy or cloudless. - The Hanbalis say: The new moon of Ramadan is confirmed by the testimony of an 'adil man or woman, while that of Shawwalis only confirmed by the testimony of two 'adil men. - 4.
-There is consensus among the schools, excepting the Hanafi, that if no one claims to have seen the new moon of Ramadan, fasting will be wajib after the thirtieth day allowing thirty days for Sha'ban.
-According to the Hanafis, fasting becomes wajib after the twenty-ninth day of Sha'ban.
+But if the sky is clear -and there is no difference in this respect between the new moon of Ramadan and Shawwal -it is not confirmed except by the testimony of a considerable number of persons whose reports result in certainty.
+In the opinion of the Shafi'is, the new moon of Ramadan and Shawwal is confirmed by the testimony of a single witness provided he is Muslim, sane, and 'adil.
+The sky's being clear or cloudy makes no difference in this regard.

+According to the Malikis, the new moon of Ramadan and Shawwal is not confirmed except by the testimony of two 'adil men, irrespective of the sky's being cloudy or cloudless.
+The Hanbalis say: The new moon of Ramadan is confirmed by the testimony of an 'adil man or woman, while that of Shawwal is only confirmed by the testimony of two 'adil men.

+4. There is consensus among the schools, excepting the Hanafi, that if no one claims to have seen the new moon of Ramadan, fasting will be wajib after the thirtieth day allowing thirty days for Sha'ban.
+According to the Hanafis, fasting becomes wajib after the twenty- ninth day of Sha'ban.

 This was with respect to the new moon of Ramadan.
-As to the new moon of Shawwal: - The Hanafis and the Malikis observe: If the sky is cloudy, thirty days of Ramadan will be completed and iftar will be wajib on the following day.
+As to the new moon of Shawwal, the Hanafis and the Malikis observe: If the sky is cloudy, thirty days of Ramadan will be completed and iftar will be wajib on the following day.
 But if the sky is clear, it is wajib to fast on the day following the thirtieth day by rejecting the earlier testimony of witnesses confirming the first of Ramadan regardless of their number.

-- The Shafi'is consider iftar as wajib after thirty days even if the setting in of Ramadan was confirmed by the evidence of a single witness, irrespective of the sky's having been cloudy or clear. - According to the Hanbalis, if the setting in of Ramadan was confirmed by the testimony of two 'adil men, iftar following the thirtieth day is wajib, and if it was confirmed by the evidence of a single 'adl, it is wajib to fast on the thirty-first day as well. - In the opinion of the Imamis, both Ramadan and Shawwal are confirmed after the completion of thirty days regardless of the sky's being cloudy or clear, provided their beginning was confirmed in a manner approved by the Shari'ah.
+The Shafi'is consider iftar as wajib after thirty days even if the setting in of Ramadan was confirmed by the evidence of a single witness, irrespective of the sky's having been cloudy or clear.

+According to the Hanbalis, if the setting in of Ramadan was confirmed by the testimony of two 'adil men, iftar following the thirtieth day is wajib, and if it was confirmed by the evidence of a single 'adl, it is wajib to fast on the thirty-first day as well.
+In the opinion of the Imamis, both Ramadan and Shawwal are confirmed after the completion of thirty days regardless of the sky's being cloudy or clear, provided their beginning was confirmed in a manner approved by the Shari'ah.